erossini/BlazorChartjs/README.md

 ### Add a new dataset

 It is also possible to add a completely new dataset to the graph.
 For that, there is the function `AddDataset`.
-This function requires a new dataset of the same format of the others already existing in the chart.
+This function requires a new dataset of the same format as the others already existing in the chart.

 For example, this code adds a new dataset using `LineDataset` using some of the properties this dataset has.